-Images of Anesthesia For Dermatologic Surgery, Local (1)
+Images of Local Anesthesia for Dermatologic Surgery (1)

 Injection of anesthesia is a commonly used method to numb a small area of skin undergoing a surgical procedure.